 Here are some tips that can perhaps jump-start your creative process, helping you to help others:

-1- Give a portion of your allowance each week to a person in need or a cause that supports them
+1- Give a portion each week to a person in need or a cause that supports them

 4- Talk about it with your friends

 What are the first steps in finding solutions to problems?
 First, dua (supplication), then brainstorming and discussion.

 At your next youth group meeting, put the difficulties of the poor and needy in your community on the agenda.

 Simply discuss and brainstorm.
 You don’t have to come up with a plan all at once.
 But discussing this will start the process and keep it in people’s minds.

 If you don’t have a youth group, get your friends together.
 Instead of having the usual hangout time one day, substitute this with a formal meeting.

 Now you have a youth group that can do this exercise.

 5- Visit a part of town with low-income residents